-Partial Wage Enhancement
+2. Partial Wage Enhancement

-Where an eligible centre-based or home visitor position has an associated base wage rate, excluding prior year's wage enhancement, between \$26.60 and \$28.58 per hour, the position is eligible for a partial wage enhancement.
-The partial wage enhancement will increase the wage of the qualifying position to \$28.59 per hour without exceeding the cap.
+Where an eligible centre-based or home visitor position has an associated base wage rate, excluding prior year's wage enhancement, between \$28.60 and \$30.58 per hour, the position is eligible for a partial wage enhancement.
+The partial wage enhancement will increase the wage of the qualifying position to \$30.59 per hour without exceeding the cap.

-• For example, if a RECE position has a base wage rate, excluding the previous year's wage enhancement, of \$27.18 per hour, the position would be eligible for wage enhancement of \$1.41 per hour.
+• For example, if an RECE position has a base wage rate, excluding the previous year's wage enhancement, of \$29.18 per hour, the position would be eligible for wage enhancement of \$1.41 per hour.